-If you need to use some options for pre-processing or normalizing the source code, you can use the option -type-check for the same purpose.
+If you need to use other options for pre-processing or normalizing the source code, you can use the option -type-check for the same purpose.
 For instance:

 '''

-| frama-c -cpp-command 'gcc -C -E -I. -x c' -type-check file1.src file2.i
+frama-c -cpp-command 'gcc -C -E -I. -x c' -type-check file1.src file2.i

 '''

-Analysis Options
+Platform-wide Analysis Options

-The analysis options described in this chapter provide hypotheses that influence directly the behavior of analyzers.
-For this reason, the user must understand them and the interpretation the plug-ins he uses have of them.
+The options described in this chapter provide each analysis with common hypotheses that influence directly their behavior.
+For this reason, the user must understand them and the interpretation the relevant plug-ins have of them.
+Please refer to individual plug-in documentations (e.g. [5, 3, 4]) for specific options.